Ationet/ationetdocs/AN-MercadoPago_Transaction_Protocol-Spec.md

 	{“ResponseCode”:”StringValue”,”ResponseMessage”:”StringValue”,”ResponseError”:"StringValue"}

-Note: Alphanumeric fields, stated as Type “A/N” in record format tables below show the maximum possible length as the Size, although in JSON-formatted strings they will be represented with trailing spaces trimmed.
+Note: If a transaction is confirmed by Fusion as PAY, and then the payment is removed, Fusion will send the transaction again using the command "C".

+## Objects references
-## 7 Order object
+### Order object
 |Field Name|Type|Condition|Descriptions/Field Value(s)|
 |---|---|---|---|
 |collector_id|Long|Required|Identificador de la cuenta de Mercado Pago a la que se le acreditarán los pagos.|